 Eligibility Individuals must demonstrate leadership and innovation at the most senior level.
 This award goes to the person leading the charge of his/her company, institution or organization.
 Nominee exemplifies the qualities of a true leader and is a visionary, a pacesetter, and a colleague with business know-how.
 This nominee has led the company/institution/organization during the past 12 months.
 In addition, nominees should be considered leaders in agribusiness through service to organization and industry initiatives.
 Nominees need NOT be NAMA members.

 How to Enter To enter, follow these steps: 1.
 Select a nominee.
 This nominee should exemplify the qualities of a true leader.
 Consult the eligibility requirements closely.
 2. Fill out the application (link below).
 Include your contact information, if NAMA has questions regarding the application, the nominator will be contacted.
 All nominations will be kept confidential.
-Nominees not honored for 2021 will be automatically considered for next year.
-3. Send the application and narrative to NAMA by April 30, 2021.
+3. Send the application to NAMA by January 31, 2024.
 Nominees will be judged solely on their write-ups.
 Please do not send any other appendices, video-tapes, or samples.
 There are no entry fees.
 For questions about the entry rules, contact Jenny Pickett at email@example.com or at (913) 491-6500.

 Nomination All nominations will be considered.
 The judging panel will ensure that nominees are eligible and all application materials are included.
 This panel will review submissions and may also exercise the option of surfacing nominees.